The ultimate guide to influencer marketing for retail brands

 Which retail brands can benefit from influencer marketing?

-Smaller businesses are looking to maximize ROI at every turn, and influencer marketing by nature is measurable, as it’s built on data.
-As a smaller scale retailer, you may have a niche product or market, which means you need to reach specific customers who will be interested.
+Smaller businesses are looking to maximise ROI at every turn, and influencer marketing by nature is measurable, as it’s built on data.
+As a smaller-scale retailer, you may have a niche product or market, which means you need to reach specific customers who will be interested.

 Influencer marketing can also help smaller brands make the most of their marketing spend through licensed influencer content.
 Over the course of your influencer campaigns, you’ll build a collection of licensed evergreen and reusable content that continues to convert across your owned channels.

 Don’t have the budget for a full influencer campaign?
 LTK offers other placements at lower flat fees to help spread brand awareness.

 This year, we evaluated millions of Creator-linked products using LTK Benchmark™, our proprietary measurement technology to identify top-performing products based on consumer engagement, impressions, clicked links, items sold, and total sales.
 These are the most shopped, talked about, gifted, and worn products by leading trendsetters!
 Take a look at this year’s winners in each category.

 How to Utilise the Retail Influencer Network for the 2023 Back-To-School Shopping Season

 In this on-demand webinar, get the inside scoop directly from LTK Creators in our retail influencer network who promote top brands.

 PLUS!
 A full breakdown of the LTK Back-to-School Shopper Study outlining demographics and consumer shopping trends.